top of page

 Personal competencies

-• Result-oriented - it is important not only to master technologies, but also to understand what results they can lead to, how this can be useful to the organization.
+• Focus on results / criticality – it is important not only to master technologies, but also to understand what result they can lead to, how it can be useful to the organization, what are the potential risks and disadvantages of a change / new technology.

-• Customer-centricity is the introduction of digital technologies without a focus on the client, both external and internal (yes, our colleagues who use our results are also clients), a waste of time and resources.
+• Client–centricity is the introduction of digital technologies without focusing on the client, both external and internal (yes, our colleagues who use our results are also clients), a waste of time and resources.

 • Emotional intelligence – digitalization and digital transformation are associated with change, and as we discussed earlier, this leads to resistance.
 The ability to understand the nature of fear and resistance is one of the keys to success.

-• Problem solving - digitalization without software failures, equipment failures, conflicts is impossible, and you need to be able to solve these problems: localize and identify the problem, formulate it, identify the causes of its occurrence, prepare ideas for solutions, choose the best and act.
-This competency might not be highlighted separately, since lean manufacturing has 7 steps to practically solve problems with 5W1H and 5 whys, but lean manufacturing is rarely associated with problem solving.
+• Problem solving – digitalization without software failures, hardware failures, conflicts is impossible, and you need to be able to solve these problems: localize and identify the problem, formulate it, identify the causes of its occurrence, prepare ideas for a solution, choose the best and act.
+This competence could not be singled out separately, since in lean manufacturing there are 7 steps of practical problem solving with 5W1H and 5 why, but lean manufacturing is rarely associated with problem solving.

 Digital competencies